mmeendez8/mmeendez8.github.io/_posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide.md

 {: refdef}

 With the current memory usage, the HPA behaves like the function $f(x) = x$, preventing the number of replicas from scaling down.
 This is why we continuously see three pods running, even though the pods are not receiving much traffic.

+## What can we do?

+We have a couple of options to fix this problem.
+For instance, we could change the memory and CPU targets in the HPA settings.
+But this isn't a lasting solution because if our application's memory use changes, we could face the same issue again.
+Instead, we should look at the main cause: the constant memory usage.

+Our application's memory use stays the same no matter how many pods are running or how much traffic we have.
+Because of this, the HPA acts like a function where $f(x) = x$.
+This means adjusting the number of pods based on memory doesn't help since the memory doesn’t change with the traffic.
+The best approach is to stop using the memory metric in the HPA settings and rely only on the CPU metric.

 ## Conclusion